maelfabien/Machine_Learning_Tutorials/README.md

 - there is a link to the article in question with the read time specified
 - artiles in Bold have a corresponding folder in this repo

 You would like to work on an article with me ?
-Feel free to send me a message ! (mael.fabien@gmail.com)
+Or you would like me to work on a specific topic ?
+Feel free to reach out ! (mael.fabien@gmail.com)

 ## Machine Learning Cheatsheet :